jrenaud90/TidalPy/Documentation/utilities_x/graphics_x.md

 # Graphics (`Utilities_x.graphics_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

-Two plotting helpers, both matplotlib, both returning the figure and axes they draw so a caller can restyle or compose them.
-They are what the radial-solver solution's `plot_ys` and `plot_interior` methods call, and they can also be used directly on arrays from anywhere.
+Two plotting helpers are used by the radial-solver solution's `plot_ys` and `plot_interior` methods call, and they can also be used directly on arrays.

-These are not decoration.
-A radial-function plot is the fastest instability check available on a Love-number solve: spikes, sustained oscillations, or curves that do not vary smoothly with radius mean the integration did not converge, and that shows up in a glance at the figure long before it shows up in a number.
+A radial-function plot is an easy, visual instability check for a Love-number solve.
+Spikes, sustained oscillations, or curves that do not vary smoothly with radius mean the integration did not converge, and that shows up in a glance at the figure.

 | Function | Draws |
 |---|---|